Most efficient solar panels 2024

 • Monocrystalline N-type HJT - 21.2 to 23.6%

-** Several new variations of Interdigitated Back Contact (IBC) cell architectures have emerged, of which the exact cell construction has not been fully disclosed.
+** Many new variations of back-contact (BC) cell architectures have emerged over the last 2 years; while the basic back-contact cell construction is similar, many technical differences exist.
 This includes LONGi Solar’s Hybrid Passivated Back Contact (HPBC) technology and Aiko Solar’s ABC (All Back Contact) cell technology.
+The solar industry now groups the multiple variations of back-contact technology under the acronym XBC.

 Solar PV cell efficiency chart